 Frequently Asked Questions (FAQs)

 Q1.
-How many kanji should I learn for NAT N5?
+How many Kanji should I learn for NAT N5?

 Q2.
-What is the most effective way to memorize kanji for the NAT-TEST?
+What is the most effective way to memorize Kanji for the NAT-TEST?

 Q3.
 Is the NAT-TEST harder than the JLPT?